Eamon Dunphy on why Ireland must stick with 'unlucky' Stephen Kenny

 He also says there has been too much infighting and self-interest within the game.
 While people with the capacity to improve Irish football – such as Brian Kerr or Lee Carsley – are not working for the FAI.

 Of course, Dunphy cites John Delaney’s “disastrous tenure” running the FAI as another reason for the sport’s current state in Ireland.
-But the former FAI CEO is not solely responsible for the current state of Irish football.
+But he says that the former FAI CEO is not solely responsible for the current state of Irish football.

 “There are plenty of others who’ve been in key positions – but consistently made bad decisions.
 And some of them are still in those positions.